pmwisdom/mirrorcell-geolocation-plus/README.md

-## Provides an abstraction (Location) from navigator.geolocation that is used to retrieve coordinates / speed / etc from browsers and mobile devices. ##
+### Provides an abstraction (Location) from navigator.geolocation that is used to retrieve coordinates / speed / etc from browsers and mobile devices. ##

+#### NOTE : This plugin is for *foreground* Geolocation, if you need *background* geolocation, use: [mirrorcell:background-geolocation-plus](https://atmospherejs.com/mirrorcell/background-geolocation-plus)

 ##New For 1.1.3!
 * Get The GPS Status Of Android / iOS and display a native prompt if GPS is Disabled That Takes the User to relevant settings pages -- Please look at the documentation below for an example.